samber/lo/README.md

 ### TernaryF

+A 1 line if/else statement whose options are functions.

 ```go
 result := lo.TernaryF[string](true, func() string { return "a" }, func() string { return "b" })
 // "a"